dlenski/freecarrierlookup/README.md

 optional arguments:
-  -h, --help            show this help message and exit --region REGION       libphonenumber dialing region (default 'US') --cc CC               Default country code (if none, all numbers must be in
+  -h, --help            show this help message and exit --region REGION       libphonenumber dialing region (default 'US') --no-offline          Do not include offline-estimated timezone,
-                        E.164 format)
+                        geolocation, and (for some countries) carrier --cc CC               Default country code (if none, all numbers must be in E.164 format)
   -E, --assume-e164     Assume E.164 format even if leading '+' not present